-3. Previous actions taken by the Board on this item: Contact staff for a list of action items prior to 2018.
+3. Previous actions taken by the Board on this item: Contact staff for a list of action items prior to 2019.

-Meeting Date Action Board 1/18/18 The Board approved the Five-Year Strategic Plan for Fiscal Years 2019-2023 as developed and finalized for consideration by the Board at the January 17, 2018 LRP work session with the noted amendment on page 6.
-Board 5/2/18 The Board appointed the following to the FY19 Strategic Planning Committee: Hart, Miller, Faulkner and the chairs of the five technical committees.
-Board 9/20/18 The Board approved the protected projects (#651, #9510, #3200, #3300, #3610, and #3610) as outlined in 4-7 Attachment A, as amended (project #6534 was removed from the approved projects list).
-Board 1/24/19 The Board approved the projected project list for the upcoming Long Range Planning Process as presented in Attachment A to the 4-9 briefing sheet.
+Meeting Date Action Board 1/24/19 The Board approved the projected project list for the upcoming Long Range Planning Process as presented in Attachment A to the 4-9 briefing sheet.
 Board 5/2/19 The Board appointed the following to the FY20 Long Range Planning Committee: Thane Miller, Rebecca Skinner, Cathy Hart, and the chairs of the five technical committees.
 Board 9/19/19 The Board approved the projected project list for the upcoming Long Range Planning Process as presented in Attachment A to the 4-9 briefing sheet.
-Board 1/24/20 The Board approved the Five-Year Long-Range Plan for Fiscal Years 2021- 2025 as developed and finalized for consideration by the Board at the January 22, 2020, Long-Range Plan work session.
-Board 9/17/20 The Board approved the protected project list for the upcoming LRP process bound 5, 1, 7, 20 as presented in Attachment A to the Item 4-7 briefing sheet.
+Board 1/24/20 The Board approved the Five-Year Long-Range Plan for Fiscal Years 2021-2025 as developed and finalized for consideration by the Board at the January 22, 2020, Long-Range Plan work session.
+Board 9/17/20 The Board approved the protected project list for the upcoming LRP process as presented in Attachment A to the Item 4-7 briefing sheet.
 Each Director is asked to take individual action over the next several months by participating in the LRP process.
 Board 1/28/21 Approval of the Five-Year Long Range Plan for Fiscal Years 2022-2026 as developed and finalized for consideration by the Board at the January 27, 2021 Long Range Plan work session.
 Board 9/16/21 The Board approved the protected project list for the upcoming LRP process as presented in Attachment A to the Item 4-8 briefing sheet.
 Each Director is asked to take individual action over the next several months by participating in the LRP process.
-Board 1/28/22 The Board approved the Five-Year Long Range Plan for Fiscal Years 2023- 2027, as developed and finalized for consideration by the Board at the January 26, 2022 Long Range Plan work session.
-Board 9/23/22 The Board approved the protected project list for the upcoming LRP process as presented in Attachment A to the Item 4-8 briefing sheet.
+Board 1/28/22 The Board approved the Five-Year Long Range Plan for Fiscal Years 2023-2027, as developed and finalized for consideration by the Board at the January 26, 2022 Long Range Plan work session.

-Report Approval: PWSRCAC Annual Long Range Plan 4-7
+Report Approval: PWSRCAC Annual Long Range Plan 4-6